Partnership with Public Safety and First Responders

 Ashley Bush, Program Manager

 Kentucky Substance Use Research and Enforcement (K-SURE)

-The integrated K-SURE collaborative regularly produces data reports/briefs to identify hot spots and drug threats.
-These data reports/briefs inform public health and public safety prevention and response activities and are instrumental in funding of other KSP drug-interdiction grants.
+The integrated K-SURE collaborative regularly produces data reports/briefs to identify hot spots and drug threats within the state of Kentucky.
+These data reports/briefs inform public health and public safety prevention and response activities and are instrumental in funding of other Kentucky State Police drug-interdiction grants.
 Through OD2A funds, the maintenance of the K-SURE collaborative will continue and reports/briefs will continue to be produced and disseminated.
 Outcomes include improved coordination of public health and public safety drug-related efforts; increased use of shared data to inform and enhance integrated public health/public safety prevention and response activities; and improved community and state utilization of evidence-based approaches to prevention, intervention, and referral to treatment.

 Crisis Intervention Team (CIT)